winglang/docsite/blog/2024-05-29-qa-bot-for-your-docs-with-langchain.md

 ---
-title: "Building your own ChatGPT Graphical Client with NextJS and Wing"
+title: "QA Bot for your documentation with Langchain"
 description: A ChatGPT client app built with Winglang and NextJS
 authors:
   - nathantarbert